AskerNC/projects-2021-sev/modelproject/README.md

 # Model analysis project

-My project is titled **The Cournot model of oligopoly** and is about how firms behave in a market with two firms competeting on amount of production.
+My project is titled **The Cournot model of oligopoly** and is about how firms behave in a market with two firms compete in quantity of homogenous products.
 I am also analyzing how increasing marginal costs and a third firm entering the market affects the firms.

 The **results** of the project can be seen from running [modelproject-sev.ipynb](modelproject-sev.ipynb).